 Directed by Bill Stine, Da Vinci & Michelangelo: The Titans Experience is not a play or a multimedia event in the true sense of the word.
 As an illustrated lecture, it is also not for everyone.
 However, for those who have open minds and a curiosity about the great works of art and science, this is a heady brew, almost revealing more information than can be taken in at one sitting.
 It will give you renewed admiration for the work of these two geniuses and as Rodgers ends his show, you may be inspired to “Discover the Da Vinci in You!”

-Da Vinci & Michelangelo: The Titans Experience (Saturdays and Sundays extended through January 26, 2020)
+Da Vinci & Michelangelo: The Titans Experience (Wednesdays extended through March 21, 2020)

 St. Luke’s Theatre, 308 W. 46th Street, in Manhattan

 For tickets, call Telecharge at 212-239-6200 or visit http://www.Telecharge.com